 Tom Liptan is a registered landscape architect and a retired environmental specialist for the City of Portland Bureau of Environmental Services.
 Liptan has assisted numerous municipalities, developers, consultants, multi-state corporations and government agencies with acceptance of ecoroofs and other landscape approaches used for stormwater management and healthy city development.
 His leadership on ecoroofs and green streets has also had an international impact.
 He has lectured and published widely, and is the author of the 2017 book Sustainable Stormwater Management.

-Steffeni Mendoza Gray has more than twenty years of experience in executive nonprofit management, and serves as the intergovernmental relations specialist for the City of Portland, Office of Government Relations.
-She serves on numerous public and private sector policy advisory committees and boards focused on children/family policy, community/economic development, urban design/planning, and education.
+Steffeni Mendoza Gray has extensive professional experience in executive nonprofit management including her current role as the Vice President of Operations for All Hands Raised.
+She serves on numerous public and private sector policy advisory committees and boards focused on children/family policy, community/economic development, urban design/planning (with a focus on the integration of nature and the built environment), and education equity.
 Ms. Gray is also a Senior Fellow of the American Leadership Forum of Oregon.

 Kelly Punteney worked as a landscape designer/planner on behalf of Vancouver-Clark Parks and Recreation Department for over 35 years.
 Currently, he serves as the board chair of the Clark County Parks Board.
 He helped start the City of Vancouver’s urban forestry program, and has led historic preservation and urban trail projects in and around Vancouver, Washington including Burnt Bridge Creek Greenway and the update for Clark Count Region Trail and Bikeway Ssytems Plan.
 Kelly brings a bi-state regional perspective to the Institute’s Livable Cities Initiative.